The difference between a leader and a boss is that the leader inspires, while the boss drives

 Question: Can someone be both a leader and a boss?

-Answer: Absolutely.
-The title “boss” is your role.
-The quality of “leader” is how you perform it.
+Answer: Yes.
+The title boss is your role.
+The quality of leader is how you perform it.
 The best bosses are also leaders.
 They use their formal authority sparingly and rely on their earned influence daily.

 Answer: In a genuine crisis, sometimes you need to be directive and just drive action.
 But if that’s your default, everyday management style, you’re leaving a huge amount of potential and engagement on the table.